prog4biol/pfb2019/README.md

 ACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGG

 ```
-> Notice the blank line at after each line we print. `print()` automatically adds a newline and we have a newline at the end of each line in our file.
+> Notice the blank line at after each line we print. `print()` adds a newline and we have a newline at the end of each line in our file.
 Use `rstrip()` method to remove the newline from each line.

 Let's use `rstrip()` method to remove the newline from our file input.
 ```python